-Caution: Because bonded interfaces are in play, you cannot get both MAC addresses from using the ifconfig command.
-The ifconfig command will show the same MAC address for eth0 and eth1 if redundant management networking is enabled.
+Caution: Because bonded interfaces are in play, you cannot get both MAC addresses from using the ip command.
+The ip command shows the same MAC address for eth0 and eth1 if redundant management networking is enabled.

 4. Determine which management switches are present, as follows: